miknab/EuclidEmulator/README.md

 If you use EuclidEmulator in any way for a publication, please cite this paper.

+STAY TUNED: A python wrapper for EuclidEmulator is currently being developped.
+It will facilitate the use of EuclidEmulator a lot.

 ## Quick start
 To compile the code run "make".
 An executable called "ee" will be created.
 To run the executable type